richard-vh/iceberg-cdw-hol/content/README.md

     ```

 !!! info "Important"
-If you are unable to use the web version of this documentation and the functionality above, ensure you change "USERNAME" in all the code to your assigned user:
+    If you are unable to use the web version of this documentation and the functionality above, ensure you change "USERNAME" in all the code to your assigned user:<br/>
     e.g. `DROP TABLE IF EXISTS default.USERNAME_managed_countries;` is changed to `DROP TABLE IF EXISTS default.user001_managed_countries;`

 ## Table of Contents